 To get there, firms have to start with operating cost margins at the portfolio level.
 It's not enough to simply cut fat anymore, you absolutely have to tone muscle, and one place to see results quickly is within the value-neutral back office operations within your portfolio.

-Optimizing Operating Profit by Controlling Operating Costs - Improve EBITDA Margins in Portfolio Companies
+Optimizing Operating Profit in Portfolio Companies by Controlling Operating Costs

 It can be easy to get mired down and develop a sense of "analysis paralysis" around exactly what provides value and what doesn't when you're in the data room late at night, especially if an acquisition is recent.
 Attempting to determine where improvements can be made and what revenue or cost streams can be tweaked to keep things moving in the right direction can be underscored pretty simply, however, if you continue to ask yourself, "what makes this asset a good investment?"